 Timeline: 3 months

 Branch’s platform had grown rapidly, accumulating inconsistent spacing, exceedingly various button styles, mismatched input fields, and conflicting text hierarchies.
-These inconsistencies created usability challenges and made development handoff more complicated.
+These inconsistencies weren’t just aesthetic—they led to confusion, friction, and extra guesswork for users.
+What should have been intuitive was starting to feel unpredictable.

 Example.
 "Add Filter" buttons